- Professional M.S. in Land Resources and Environmental Sciences (fully online)

 - TOEFL (Test of English as a Foreign Language) score of 550 (paper-based test), 231 (computer-based test), and 80 (internet-based test)--required only for international students whose native language is not English

 Meeting the minimum department standards does not ensure admission to the program.
-The minimum GPA and GRE scores are not absolute thresholds.
+The minimum GPA is not an absolute threshold.
+However, for applicants with an undergraduate GPA below 2.75, it will be recommended that they first apply to MSU for admission as a non-degree online graduate student, take two courses (6 credits) offered by the program and get a grade of B or better, then apply to the program.
+If they are admitted into the program, the course credits can be transferred.
 Admission to Montana State University graduate programs is based on a number of factors, including prior academic and professional experience and the personal statement.

 A minimum of 30 credits: